hexagontk/hexagon/hexagon_site/pages/quick_start.md

 # What is Hexagon

-Hexagon is a microservices framework written in [Kotlin] which pursose is to ease the building of services (Web applications, APIs or queue consumers) that run inside cloud platforms.
+Hexagon is a microservices library written in [Kotlin] which pursose is to ease the building of services (Web applications, APIs or queue consumers) that run inside cloud platforms.

-It is meant to provide abstraction from underlying technoligies to be able to change them with minimum impact.
+It is meant to provide abstraction from underlying technoligies (data storage, HTTP server engines, etc.) to be able to change them with minimum impact.

-It only supports Kotlin use, Java is not a targeted language for the framework.
+It only supports Kotlin, Java is not a targeted language for the framework.

+## Project Structure

+The Hexagon is a multiple module project.
+There are several kind of modules:

+* The ones that provide a single functionality (which doesn't depend on different implementations).
+  Like Scheduling or Core.
+* Modules that define a "Port": An interface to use a feature that may have different implementations.
+* "Ports", which are ports implementations for a given tool.
+* Infrastructure modules.
+Components used by the project itself, like the benchmark, the examples and the site generator.

+### Site Generation

+### Benchmark

+Code for the benchmark

+### Starters

+Gradle utility scripts

 System:

 Service: API, message broker
-Application: are a kind of component which is final (meant for users) WebApplication, Desktop Application, Mobile Application or Browser Aplication
+Application: are a kind of service which is final (meant for users) WebApplication, Desktop Application, Mobile Application or Browser Aplication

 Managers: singletons to manage across an application and/or between services